Western Animation: Dexter's Laboratory aka: Dial M For Monkey

 "Filet of Soul" is a supernatural horror story about Dexter and Dee-Dee being haunted by the ghost of their dead pet goldfish.

-Parental Neglect: Most of the time Mom and Dad are actually genuinly loving towards there kids.
-However they like a lot of parents on tv they have their share of moments.
+Parental Neglect: Most of the time, Mom and Dad are actually genuinely loving towards their kids.
+Like a lot of parents on TV, however, they have their share of moments.

-On Dexters birthday they go to the store to buy his things with an invisible Dexter following.
-Much to the boys disipointment and anger they start filling the cart with baseballs and baby toys like plastic rings.
-When Dexter tries sneaking the action figure he wanted into the cart Mom angrily picks it up and tosses it away saying he doesn't need junk, followed immediatly by putting another baby toy in the cart.
-While not true neglect they appear oblivious to there sons age and interests.
+On Dexter's birthday they go to the store to buy gifts, while Dexter follows using an invisibility invetion.
+To his disappointment, they start filling the cart with baseballs and baby toys like plastic rings.
+When Dexter tries sneaking the action figure he wanted into the cart, Mom angrily picks it up and tosses it away saying he doesn't need junk - then puts another baby toy in the cart.
+While not true neglect, they appear oblivious to their son's age and interests.

 There's another example that closes the episode "Repairanoid".
 Although the electrician's $40,000 bill shocks Dexter's mom at first, she quickly shifts to an agreeable tone and takes out her purse to pay — by withdrawing coins one at a time and counting them.
 The electrician doesn't protest.